 Train Driver Course Melbourne

-To gain a qualification as a train operator, whether passenger or freight, electric or diesel, you must be engaged in the rail industry by a rail operator such as Pacific National, Aurizon, SCT, Metro Trains, or V-Line or, enter via a program such as Street-to-Seat.
+To qualify as a train operator, whether passenger trains or freight, electric or diesel, you must be engaged in the rail industry by a rail operator such as Pacific National, Aurizon, SCT, Metro Trains, or V-Line or enter via a program such as Street-to-Seat.

-Rail operators recruit and sign drivers up into a Traineeship where they can attain Certificate IV in Train Driving in Victoria.
-The process works in a similar way to an apprenticeship.
-Once you gain your qualification and complete your training, you continue working for the rail operator.
+Rail operators recruit and sign drivers up for a Traineeship where they can attain Certificate IV in Train Driving in Victoria.
+The process works similarly to an apprenticeship.
+Once you complete your train driving training and gain qualification, you continue working for the rail operator.

 Street-to-Seat is an education-to-employment Rail Career Path Program initiative hosted by Momentum Rail (an industry skills supplier).
-Street-to-Seat is the rail industry’s most recognised training to employment driver program, supporting rail operators to develop new Train Drivers and Train Drivers’ Assistants.
-As part of the Momentum Rail recruitment process, you would need to complete a training program to gain the required qualifications to safely access Rail Operator worksites.
-Once qualified, you could progress to employment with Momentum Rail and/or other rail industry employers.
+Street-to-Seat is the rail industry’s most recognised training-to-employment driver program, supporting rail operators to develop new Train Drivers and Train Drivers’ Assistants.
+As part of the Momentum Rail recruitment process, you must complete a training program to gain the required qualifications to access Rail Operator worksites safely.
+Once qualified, you could progress to employment with Momentum Rail and other rail industry employers.

-You will need to respond to the recruitment strategies of the various rail companies who recruit for trainee drivers, and other rail-based callings.
+You must respond to the recruitment strategies of the various rail companies recruiting trainee drivers and other rail-based callings.
 There are no shortcuts in the rail sector.
-The industry is safety critical, and all drivers must be trained on a live network under supervision before they can become certified to drive.
+The industry is safety-critical, and all drivers must be trained on a live network under supervision before becoming certified to operate.

-Seeking out an accredited training organisation is one of the most important steps when researching how to become a train driver.
-Founded in 2003, CERT Training provides the highest quality flexible, industry leading and cost-effective training solutions to the Australian Rail Industry; including Victorian networks such as V/Line.
+Seeking out accredited training providers that provide train driver training is one of the most important steps when researching how to become a train driver.
+Founded in 2003, CERT Training delivers the highest quality, flexible, industry-leading, cost-effective training solutions to the Australian Rail Industry, including Victorian networks such as V/Line.

 CERT Training also works closely with Momentum Rail to support the training and development required for students undertaking the Street-to-Seat Train Driver or Train Driver’s Assistant Career Path Programs.

-Whilst train driver courses are only offered to trainees already engaged with an industry operator, our Train Track Safety Awareness (TTSA) course (also known as Safely Access the Rail Corridor (SARC) and by course code: TLIF 2080) can help lay the groundwork for a standout resume application during the next Train Driver Graduate Program offered by the industry operators or the Career Path Program recruitment by Momentum Rail.
+Whilst train driver courses are only offered to trainees already engaged with an industry operator, our Train Track Safety Awareness (TTSA) course, also known as TLIF 2080 Safely Access the Rail Corridor (SARC), can help lay the groundwork for a standout resume application during the next Train Driver Graduate Program offered by the industry operators or the Career Path Program recruitment by Momentum Rail.

-If you can’t find a trainee rail driver program with a rail operator near you, there are other ways to get your start in this essential, well-funded and historic industry.
-Training to become a Handsignaller, becoming a Track Force Protection Coordinator and working as a Track Vehicle Operator can assist you in understanding the industry, and are themselves great roles to get your start in an amazing and rewarding career.
+If you can’t find a program for trainee locomotive drivers with a rail operator near you, there are other ways to get your start in this essential, well-funded and historic industry.
+Training to become a Handsignaller, becoming a Track Force Protection Coordinator and working as a Track Vehicle Operator can assist you in understanding the industry and are themselves great roles to get your start in an amazing and rewarding career.
 These roles can ultimately assist you in meeting the standards and requirements to end up driving trains across the awesome Victorian landscape.

 Ready to take the next step?